hienstorfer/anki-export-as-picture/README.md

 # anki-export-as-picture
-Export Anki cards as picture
+Export Anki cards as picture with flexible jinja2 templates ans CSS styling You can use anki styling from anki card template CSS section.
+Anki templates can be easily transformed to jinja2 templates with ChatGPT.

 # Anki2Images Add-On Configuration Guide